• Location: Jalan Jaya Amed in Lipah village.

 - Extras: Free bicycle hire (but roads are steepish).

-- Parking: Some limited free and secure parking on site, but think long and hard before driving anywhere in Bali.
+- Parking: Some limited free and secure parking, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.